pak-center/ncitizen/README.md

 **TODO**
 - clean code related with records and variables
-- refactor multiplied code (more PARAGRAPHS / PROCEDURES)
+- refactor multiplied code (more PARAGRAPHS)
-- add write to QSAM dataset FB80 for user frendly reports
+- add write RECORDS to QSAM dataset VB800 as backup and for future READ to only DISPLAY (no SQL Queries)
+- DISPLAY TO SPOOL user frendly reports
 - create sample JCL for SUB

 ---